vishnu-dev/icdar-self-supervised-learning/README.md

 <!-- markdownlint-disable -->
-# Self-Supervised Learning model comparison for ICDAR CLaMM 2017 Challenge
+# Comparison of Self-Supervised Learning models for ICDAR CLaMM 2017 Challenge

 This project presents a comparison of self-supervised learning methods for different downstream tasks in the context of Medieval Handwriting in